 - Humidity may cause documents to curl, or become “cockled.”
 Cockles are the hills and valleys that moisture causes to appear in damaged documents.

 - Light exposure may cause fading or darkening, depending on the length of the light wave.
 In general, light has a weakening effect on documents.

 - Pollution, soot, dust, and gases can be absorbed into paper and cause degradation.

 - Water damage can cause mold and mildew growth, a serious document restoration challenge that typically requires professional attention.

 Document restoration specialists understand just how fragile these items can be.
 They also appreciate the complexity of disaster recovery.
 Documents are handled by their edges; only chemically stable tapes are used; and light exposure is limited.

 Here at Polygon, we specialize in document restoration across industries.
-Hospitals, schools and museums rely on us for disaster recovery.
-Documents stored in museums are often the most precious documents of a society – they are the social contracts, the artistic expressions and the guiding philosophical treaties of our forefathers and -mothers.
-We can aid museums both before disaster strikes by creating a thorough disaster plan, and after the unthinkable has come to pass by providing world-class document restoration services.
+Hospitals, schools, and museums rely on us for disaster recovery.
+Documents stored in museums are often the most precious – they are the social contracts, the artistic expressions, and the guiding philosophical treaties of our ancestors.
+We can aid museums both before disaster strikes by creating a thorough disaster plan through our Code Blue program, and after the unthinkable has happened by providing document restoration services.